RGerboth/nestMessenger/README.md

 ### Postgres Database
 Nest Messenger stores messages in a single table in Postgres.
-The Postgres
+There are two options for running Postgres.

+**Docker**
+Nest Messenger includes a docker-compose.yml file.
+With Docker running execute the command: `docker-compose up` to start the Docker Postgres image with database name `nest_messenger` available on port `5432`.

+**Local**
+If you are running Postgres locally, create a database named `nest_messenger` and ensure your login credentials match the credentials in app.module.ts

+These are the default values which you can change to match your local database environment:
+`
+    type: 'postgres',
+    host: 'localhost',
+    port: 5432,
+    username: 'postgres',
+    password: 'pass123',
+    database: 'nest_messenger',
+    autoLoadEntities: true,
+    synchronize: true`

+## Clone and start
 **Clone the repository**
 `git clone https://github.com/RGerboth/nestMessenger.git`